Butcher Block Hickory Wood Stats

 There are 18 known species of hickory in the world, with 15 native to North America and 3 to East Asia.
 Species of hickory include the Carya texana (black hickory), Carya floridana (scrub hickory), Carya glabra (pignut hickory), Carya laciniosa (shellbark hickory), Carya myristiciformis (nutmeg hickory), Carya ovalis (red hickory), Carya ovata (shagbark hickory), Carya pallida (sand/pale hickory), etc.

-Here are a handful of North American-native hickory wood species that may be used for butcher block craftsmanship or other types of applications:
+Here are a handful of North American-native hickory wood species that may be used for butcher block craftsmanship or other types of applications.
+Let's talk about all the options for your hickory wood:

 Shagbark Hickory (Carya ovata)